datacamp-content-public/courses-code-reviews-in-python-keith-singleton/slides/chapter_1_68da53846fe21cd14eaa9fbe784742cb.md

 `@script`
 In this chapter we will look at and define compile errors, runtime errors, and logical errors.
+How do we identify these errors?
+How do we address and find potential solutions for these errors?
+In this chapter, we will address these questions, and allow you plenty of hands on practical experience in addressing each type of error encountered.

 ---